Soleunique Dance Company

 What types of extra curricular or outside activities conflict with the Soleunique program?

 Any activity that will overlap with your dance training and rehearsal schedule is considered to be a conflict.
-Members of Soleunique cannot participate in high school dance team/pom programming.
+Most specifically, high school dance team/pom programming.

 How do I receive a copy of the rules and guidelines?

 A link to the file will be sent to all accepted dancers/parents in an email post-auditions.

 If I have specific questions that need to be addressed to a company director that I cannot find here, who do I contact and for which subject matters?